slifin/breeze/README.md

 This allows you to show what your code is _supposed_ to be doing, don't force other programmers to guess what your code should be doing based on implementation details.

-Communication silence is incedious, here are some more examples:
+Communication silence is insidious, here are some more examples:

+👩🏻‍🚀